-Whenever I am asked for the most valuable skill that I took away from going to business school at BCIT, I always reply with “time management”.
+Whenever I am asked for the most valuable skill that I took away from going to business school, I always reply with “time management”.
 All throughout high school, time management was always the biggest thing that I struggled with.
 Balancing school work, my part-time job, and a social life was a constant struggle for me.
 One area would always fail if I tried to balance all three.
 BCIT gave me no opportunity to fail.
 I HAD to work because I had to eat and pay for my car; I HAD to do well at school because I needed to graduate; I HAD to maintain relationships and friendships because I would’ve lost my sanity otherwise.

 I’m definitely not saying that I’ve mastered it—it’s always work-in-progress.
 But I’ve developed a lot of coping skills and learned how to juggle every curve ball that life tosses me.